top of page

 • it acts like a natural dressing

 A dry socket occurs when this blood clot dissolves or falls out too early or fails to form properly.
-As a result, the underlying bone and sensory nerves are exposed—leading to intense, radiating pain.
+As a result, the underlying bone and sensory nerves are exposed—leading to intense, radiating pain during the healing process.

 How Common Are Dry Sockets?